 Dr Fiona Rillotta is a Senior Lecturer in Disability and Community Inclusion in the College of Nursing and Health Sciences.
 She has a PhD in Psychology, and Bachelor of Social Science (Hons).
-She has coordinated, lectured and tutored in many undergraduate and postrgraduate topics within the disability programs, and also has experience as Course Coordinator, Honours Coordinator and First Year Coordinator.
+She has coordinated, lectured and tutored in many undergraduate & postrgraduate topics in disability programs, and also has experience as Course Coordinator, Honours Coordinator & First Year Coordinator.

-Fiona has been awarded: College of Nursing and Health Sciences Vice President & Executive Dean's Research Award for Mid Career Researcher (2019), Impact Seed Funding for Early Career Researchers (2019), Vice-Chancellor’s Award for Excellence in Teaching (2017), and the Australasian Research Prize (2007) - most innovative contribution resulting in positive life changes for people with intellectual disability.
+Fiona has been awarded: College of Nursing and Health Sciences Vice President & Executive Dean's Research Award for Mid Career Researcher (2019), Impact Seed Funding for Early Career Researchers (2019), Vice-Chancellor’s Award for Excellence in Teaching (2017), and Australasian Research Prize (2007) -innovative contribution resulting in positive life changes for people with intellectual disability.

 Fiona’s research includes: inclusive university for people with intellectual disability; enhancing social networks of adults with intellectual disability; family quality of life; and attitudes towards intellectual disability.
 Fiona has published several journal articles and three book chapters.
-She is Primary Supervisor to three PhD students; has attended/ presented at several national and international conferences; and is peer reviewer for several international journals.
+She is Primary Supervisor to two PhD students; has attended/ presented at several national/ international conferences; and is peer reviewer for international journals.

 She has been working with people with disabilities of various settings since 2001, including: supporting inclusion of adults with intellectual disability at university and in the community; self advocacy training/ mentoring for adults with intellectual disability; program evaluation; disability awareness; school classroom support for students with disability; and training/ supervising Special Olympics leaders.

 Fiona is well connected internationally and she is an executive committee member of the International Association for the Scientific Study of Intellectual and Developmental Disabilities (IASSIDD) - Inclusive Education Special Interest Research Group and Quality of Life Special Interest Research Group.